dentist in detroit, MI

 Cleaning and Dental Exams in Michigan

-A dental exam is a comprehensive assessment of your oral health.
+A dental exam, also known as an oral exam, is a comprehensive assessment of your oral health.
 This thorough inspection includes checking your teeth, gums, and tongue for any signs of concern, such as gum disease, decay, or signs of oral cancer.
 It’s a preventative measure to catch any potential dental issues early.

 dental cleanings and exams